876 lines

 <p>The changes we needed to make to <code>main</code> to reassign <code>post</code> mean that this

-implementation doesnt quite follow the object-oriented state pattern anymore:
+implementation doesn’t quite follow the object-oriented state pattern anymore:

 the transformations between the states are no longer encapsulated entirely